Ryan-T-Bell/FASTEDCARDIO/README.md

 # FASTED CARDIO
 Command Line Interface application to generate and C2 an implant or remote access tools.

-## Client
+## Tasker
 In the CLI app, Client is the management interface for local actions.
 This is used to start listeners,
 - exit (e) - Exit the application
 - help (h) - Display help information
-- list (ls) - List beacon, trigger, and RATs
+- list (ls) - List LP to agent connection of all active beacons, trigger, and RATs
-- listener (l / nc) - Start listener on a port to receive beacon or rat connections l <port> or nc <port>
-- settings (s) - Display and edit settings
+- remove (rm) - remove reference to agent or lp
 - use (u) - Select an implant/RAT to use

 ## Forge